 In essence, the advice is the same regardless of what the scores are.
-Measuring national cultural is a giant rigmarole with little intellectual basis all for no obvious practical purpose.
+Measuring national culture is a giant rigmarole with little intellectual basis all for no obvious practical purpose.

 Bad Cultural Measures Allow For Bad Adacemic Data Mining

 The ‘best’ use I have seen national culture scores put to is getting publications for academics.
-Bad academic data miners looking for their next publication can data mine, adding measures into their regressions and seeing what happens.
+Bad academic data miners looking for their next publication can data mine, adding national culture measures into their regressions and seeing what happens.
 ‘No we don’t need a proper theory, we have data.
 Just throw the data into the regression and see what comes out.’
-Maybe collectivism will explain toaster sales because toasters are a family related item.
+Maybe collectivism will explain toaster sales because toasters are a family-related item.
 Perhaps individualism will explain toaster sales as people, even in families, often eat breakfast on their own.
-Either way the bad academic data miner has a result to try and publish.
+Either way, the bad academic data miner has a result to try and publish.

 If the result chimes with the reviewer’s likely personal prejudice so much the better.
-For an example of this type of research see work on take off of innovations.
-Aparently being protestant is great, see here.
+For an example of this type of research see work on take-off of innovations.
+Apparently being protestant is great, see here.
 This is the sort of bollocks that people have been doing for years.
-As someone brought up a catholic I’ve seen enough of this.
+As someone brought up a catholic I’ve seen enough of this nonsense.
 We simply don’t need any more of it.
 It adds nothing to our knowledge of the world, just making the world a worse place to live.
-Instead my advice to academics is to give some proper thought to your work.
+Instead, my advice to academics is to give some proper thought to your work.
 Don’t just throw nonsense in the regression and make up a story to fit the results.
 Especially if that story is offensive as well as intellectually vacuous.